theuerc/Website/gitpod/docs/introduction/learn-gitpod/the-life-of-a-workspace.md

 ## Timeouts

 Any running workspace will automatically stop after some time of inactivity.
-Normally, this timeout is 30 minutes but is extended to **60 minutes if you have an _Unleashed_ plan**.
+Normally, this timeout is 30 minutes but is extended to **60 minutes if you have a** [**_Paid plan_**](/pricing).
-Furthermore, _Unleashed_ users can manually boost the timeout of a workspace to 180 minutes.
+Furthermore, _Paid_ users can manually boost the timeout of a workspace up to 24 hours ([learn more](/docs/references/gitpod-cli#timeout)).
 This comes in handy, e.g. in case you want to go out for a longer lunch or meeting and don't like restarting your workspace when coming back.

 To do that, open the editor's Command Palette (<Keybind>CtrlCmd + Shift + P</Keybind>) and search for "Gitpod: Extend Workspace Timeout".

-**Note**: If you do not have an _Unleashed_ plan, this command is not available.
+**Note**: If you do not have a _Paid_ plan, this command is not available.

 The timeout will always be reset to the full 30 minutes (or other applicable timeout depending on your subscription) by any activity&thinsp;—&thinsp;mouse move or keystroke&thinsp;—&thinsp;in the editor.
 If the editor is still open but the corresponding workspace has stopped, a dialog will pop up that lets you start the workspace